 Big-eyed squid looks more like toy than animal

-Scientists and technicians scanning the rocky ocean floor off Southern California couldn't contain their excitement when they spotted a bright-purple, googly-eyed stubby squid.
+Scientists and technicians scanning the rocky ocean floor off Southern California couldn't contain their excitement.
+That was when they spotted a bright-purple, googly-eyed stubby squid.

-They let out a collective "whoa" on video posted on the Exploration Vessel Nautilus' Facebook page as a camera on a remote-operated vehicle came across the iridescent cephalopod with giant round eyes.
+They let out a collective "whoa" on video posted on the Exploration Vessel Nautilus' Facebook page.
+This was as a camera on a remote-operated vehicle came across the iridescent cephalopod with giant round eyes.

 Then the jokes started.